LabeliaLabs/referentiel-evaluation-dsrc/referential_evaluation_eng.md

 <details>
 <summary> Expl1.4: </summary>

 In many sectors there are specific compliance requirements.
-It is generally possible to formalise an organisation's compliance through certification or a specialised audit, or by obtaining a label.
+It is generally possible to formalize an organisation's compliance through certification or specialized audit, or by obtaining a label.

 </details>